 |Hispanic or Latino||1,718|

-Americans aren’t the only ones with an interest in Biological & Biomedical Sciences.
+Students from other countries are interested in Biological & Biomedical Sciences, too.
 About 14.8% of those with this major are international students.

 How Much Do Biological & Biomedical Sciences Majors Make?